thespis-rs/thespis_guide/src/thespis_impl/thespis_impl.md

 ## Weak and Strong addresses.

 It doesn't figure in the basic example, but the mailbox of the actor stops when all addresses to it are dropped.
 The `JoinHandle` from the executor will return your actor to you if you want to re-use it later.
 When the mailbox is stopped because your actor panicked, you will retrieve the mailbox instead and you can instantiate a new actor and spawn it on the same mailbox, so all addresses remain valid.
-This is further elaborated in the chapter about supervision.
+This is further elaborated in the chapter on supervision.

+As the mailbox future returns your actor, you must be conscious when you rely on your actor being dropped to stop other actors.
+The order in which you await the mailboxes can matter and sometimes you must explicitly wrap the call in `drop`.

 _Thespis_impl_ also has weak addresses.
 These addresses don't keep the mailbox alive.
 It is handy when for example the actor needs it's own address.
 In this case you don't necessarily want it to keep itself alive.
 Creating a weak address is simple: